Petrit Selimi

 Petrit Selimi (born 1 May 1979 in Pristina, Kosovo) is a former Kosovar Albanian politician, who has served as a Minister of Foreign Affairs of the Republic of Kosovo.
+He's now a private entrepreneur and an author.
 He initially served in the position of a Deputy Foreign Minister during two consecutive mandates, under Prime Ministers Hashim Thaci (2011–2014) and Isa Mustafa (2014-2017).
 After the election of the former Foreign Minister Hashim Thaci as a President of Kosovo, Selimi was named the country's Foreign Minister.

-Selimi now serves as the Chief Executive Officer of the Millennium Foundation Kosovo, Kosovo's biggest foundation, responsible for implementing the programs financed by the US federal agency Millennium Challenge Corporation.
-He is also a Fellow at German Marshall Fund of United States.
+Selimi has also served as the Chief Executive Officer of the Millennium Foundation Kosovo, (2017-2023) Kosovo's biggest foundation, responsible for implementing the programs financed by the US federal agency Millennium Challenge Corporation.
+He is also a Fellow at German Marshall Fund of United States and a recipient of the Chevening Scholarship of Foreign, Commonwealth & Development Office (FCO).

 In his previous job as country's Foreign Minister and Deputy Foreign Minister Selimi has initiated several noted diplomatic initiatives including Kosovo's award-winning Digital Diplomacy program as well as Interfaith Kosovo initiative.
 Wired Magazine called Selimi "a pioneer in digital diplomacy."
 He was also selected as the "team-leader of the year 2013 in digital diplomacy" in the global survey by Turkish magazine Yeni Diplomasi.
 In recent press coverage in Huffington Post, Selimi was also noted as a prominent promoter of global interfaith dialogue.